Generating requirements.txt in PyCharm and Solving the "Externally Managed Environment" Error

 Run the following command:

-1 |
+1 | |

 This command outputs all the installed packages in your current

-environment into a requirements.txt
+environment into a requirements.txt file.

 Part 2: Solving the "Externally Managed Environment" Error

-While installing packages from requirements.txt
+While installing packages from requirements.txt, you

 might encounter the following error:

-1 |
+1 | |

 Understanding the Error